RockstarMatei/kapitza-pendulum/README.md

-# kapitza-pendulum
-MATLAB finite-difference (FDM) simulation of the Kapitza pendulum with trajectory and angle–time plots.

 # Kapitza Pendulum (MATLAB) — Finite-Difference Simulation

 Single-file MATLAB simulation of the **Kapitza pendulum** (an inverted pendulum with a vertically oscillating support).